SCOPE OF THIS CHAPTER

 The Freedom of Information Act 2000 came into force on 1 January 2005.

 Under the Act anybody may request non personal information in writing or via e-mail from a public authority (which includes all local authorities) and must receive a response within 20 working days.
 The Act confers two statutory rights on applicants:

 The Act applies to all information whether recent or old.

 The Act sets out 23 exemptions from rights of access to information.
 If the information is exempt, there is no right of access under the Act.

 One exemption relates to personal information.
 This means that an application for personal information under the Act is exempt and will not therefore be dealt with under the Act.
-A person's right of access to such information must still be dealt with in accordance with the Data Protection Act 2018.
-The procedure is set out in the Access to Records Procedure.
+See Access to Records / Subject to Access Requests Procedure.